 Heuristic approaches are based on experience with manual construction of schemas.
-Their results do not belong to any special class of grammars and they are based on generalization of IG using a set of predefined heuristic rules, such as, e.g., "if there are more than three occurrences of an element, it is probable that it can occur arbitrary times".
-These techniques can be further divided into methods which generalize IG until a satisfactory solution is reached (e.g. [25, 30]) and methods which generate a number of candidates and then choose the optimal one (e.g. [14]).
-While in the first case the methods are threatened by a wrong step leading to a suboptimal schema, in the latter case they have to cope with space overhead and specifying a reasonable function for quality evaluation.
+Their results do not belong to any special class of grammars and they are based on generalization of the initial grammar using a set of predefined heuristic rules, such as, e.g., "if there are more than three occurrences of an element, it is probable that it can occur arbitrary times".
+These techniques can be further divided into methods which generalize the initial grammar until a satisfactory solution is reached (e.g. [25, 30]) and methods which generate a number of candidates and then choose the optimal one (e.g. [13]).
+While in the first case the methods are threatened by a wrong step which can cause generation of a suboptimal schema, in the latter case they have to cope with space overhead and specifying a reasonable function for evaluation of quality of the candidates.